mtibbett67/svxlink/README.md

 - Look into All Star link version 3

-- Site refernces to sites I use
+- (Done) Site refernces to sites I use